-- Lean: If there’s a solid support for you to lean against, this will reduce fatigue when standing.
+- Lean: If there’s solid support for you to lean against, this will reduce fatigue when standing.

 Stretches to Relieve Lower Back Pain

 Another way to help prevent and even relieve back pain due to standing around on the job is by stretching.
 Stretches help loosen muscles, thus helping you get rid of existing back pain.
-However, it can also help prevent future back pain by improving your movement and increasing your back’s resilience and strength, which can lower your risk of back injury.
+However, it can also help prevent future back pain by improving your movement and increasing your back’s resilience and strength, which can lower your risk of a back injury.

 Although the following stretches can be done at work if there is a space for that, you may feel more comfortable doing them at home: